tridims/typedthoughts/README.md

 - **Accessibility** - Everyone should be able to enjoy the content
 - **Personal Touch** - It's my space, so it reflects who I am

-## 🙏 Credits & Inspiration

-This project was inspired by and borrows some design elements from [Takuya Matsuyama's work](https://github.com/craftzdog/craftzdog-uses).
-His clean aesthetic and attention to detail are truly inspiring.

-Built on top of the fantastic Astro blog starter template because why reinvent the wheel when you can make it prettier? 🎨

 ## 📄 License

 MIT License - feel free to fork, modify, and make it your own!